The Wexford Volunteer Fire Co. has come a long way since the days when neighbors fought fires with a bucket brigade.

 Wexford VFC maintains a fleet of nine vehicles across three stations.
-Satellite stations are on Babcock Boulevard beside the Pennsylvania Turnpike bridge and at the township's municipal building on Pearce Mill Road.
+Satellite stations are on Babcock Boulevard beside the Pennsylvania Turnpike bridge and at the township's on Pearce Mill Road.

 The new station's 7.9-acre site is adjacent to the Village at Pine shopping center, with easy access to Routes 19 and 910.
 It is equipped to serve as an emergency management center in the event of a disaster, according to Wexford VFC board President Dave Buttermore.